haiko-xyz/solver/README.md

 The `SolverComponent` in the `core` package implements most of the core functionality of a `Solver` contract, including:

 1. Creating and managing new solver markets (which comprise of a `base_token` and `quote_token` pair and an `owner`)
-2. Managing deposits and withdrawals from solver markets, which are tracked using ERC20 vault tokens for
+2. Managing deposits and withdrawals from solver markets, which are tracked using ERC20 vault tokens for composability
 3. Swapping assets through a solver market
 4. Managing and collecting withdraw fees (if enabled)
 5. Admin actions such as pausing and unpausing, upgrading and transferring ownership of the contract